chrisroselli/oak-template-generator/README.md

 ```
 ## Now what?
 You successfully entered your content into the generator, now what?
-Well now you should see a `dest` folder in your xxxx-slush-oak folder.
+Now you should see a `dest` folder in your xxxx-slush-oak folder.
 What are you waiting for open it!
 Inside you will find some familiar file names, `borders.php`, `template.css` and `screen.css`.
-Open them up in your favorite editor and paste them into the CMS.
+Open them up in your favorite editor and paste them into the CMS, and that's it.
-Yes, that's it.
 ## Post generator tweaks
-Now I hope you didn't think you were gonna paste those files in and poof, "Site ready for review".
+Now I hope you didn't think you were gonna paste those files in and poof, "site ready for review".
 There will certainly be some code tweaking to do.
-But hey, the boring part's out of the way....content, now time to make that site pop!
+But hey, the boring part's out of the way....content, now time to work your magic and make that site pop!

 ## Getting To Know Slush